deephealthproject/UC15_pipeline/README.md

 Note: You can run *python train.py --help* to see all the flags available.
 The *--labels* flag is **IMPORTANT** to select the classes of interest because the tsv contains all the samples from all the classes.

 In the case of the EDDL C++ and PyEDDL pipelines the results from the training script (models, metrics...) are stored in the *experiments* folder (It will be created automatically).
-The Pytorch pipeline creates a *models_checkpoints* and a *logs* folder to store the results.
+The Pytorch pipeline creates a *models_checkpoints* and a *logs* folders to store the results.